-- Does/did the agency provide you with custom dashboards for reporting?
+- Does/did the agency provide you with custom white label SEO reports?

 - What is/was great about working with them?

-- What is/was the areas the agency could have done differently or better in your engagement with them?
+- What are/were the areas the agency could have done differently or better in your engagement with them?

-- Would you recommend them to a family member or a loved one? (great question, isn’t it?)
+- Would you recommend their SEO reseller program to a family member or a loved one? (great question, isn’t it?)

 Staffing is one of the more critical aspects of selecting a white label SEO partner/reseller since SEO is very much fulfilled by a pro marketing team and not machines or automation.

 Small-to-mid size agencies usually don’t have high personnel turnover for obvious reasons and can often have long-tenured personnel doing fulfillment while larger agencies are more prone to employee turnover and can sometimes have their JV team attempting to play varsity.
-This is where asking about the years of experience of the people working on your account is very important.
+This is where asking about the years of experience a potential partner’s SEO team responsible for your account is very important.